mitzip/fish-config/README.md

 fish-config
 ==============

+config.fish
+1) Run byobu, if found
+2) Add ~/.local/bin to path, if found
+3) Update self, if needed

 ### Helpful fish shell functions

 * catch.fish - Check domain name availability with domai.nr from the command line